 This flexible smartphone gives you four different lenses to choose from, with the main sensor boasting a very high megapixel count, larger than average sensor, wide aperture lens and optical image stabilization.

 It also has a well-performing night mode which produces impressive imagery, particularly with the main and first telephoto lens.
 One of the big reasons why the Samsung just about edges it over the iPhone is because of its much more flexible native camera app.
 You can take full control over a range of specifications in the Pro mode, as well as shooting in raw format if you want to.

-Night mode works by shooting a set of short exposures and then merging them together for the best detail and light gathering capabilities.
-Although many smartphones offer some variation on this setup on the current market, Apple does it extremely well and repeatedly so.
+Night mode works by shooting a set of short exposures and then merging them together for the best detail and light-gathering capabilities.
+Although many smartphones offer some variation on this setup in the current market, Apple does it extremely well and repeatedly so.

 How we test cameras

 We test mirrorless and DSLR cameras both in real-world shooting scenarios and in carefully controlled lab conditions.
 Our lab tests measure resolution, dynamic range and signal to noise ratio.
 Resolution is measured using ISO resolution charts, dynamic range is measured using DxO Analyzer test equipment and DxO Analyzer is also used for noise analysis across the camera's ISO range.
 We use these real-world testing and lab results to inform our comments in buying guides.
 For compact cameras and phones, we judge on real world handling and photographic results alone.